Yusux/ZJUCNCourse-Socket/Readme.md

 ### Sender & Receiver

 Sender and Receiver class are used to encapsulate the sender and receiver methods.

+### Client & Server

 We simply view them as 2 hosts here.

 #### Connect